 1. Stick to User-Centered Approach

 A user-centered approach involves putting your users at the center of your product journey.
-It requires a deeper understanding and consideration of their needs, motivations, problems, and behavior to make decisions.
+Making decisions requires a deeper understanding and consideration of their needs, motivations, problems, and behavior.

 With a user-centered approach, you’ll be using great attention to user detail.
 This way, you can add features that add value to user experience and shift your focus to where it truly matters.